-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our product candidates.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing and distribution.
+We expect to launch YCANTH by September 2023.
+While we expect to generate revenue from the sale of YCANTH, we expect our expenses to increase in connection with our ongoing activities, particularly as we initiate commercialization of YCANTH and continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our product candidates.
+Following the approval of YCANTH, for the treatment of molluscum contagiosum, we expect to incur significant commercialization expenses related to sales, marketing, manufacturing and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 We will need substantial additional financing to fund our operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We believe that our existing cash and cash equivalents as of March 31, 2023 will be sufficient to support our planned operations into the first quarter of 2024.
+We believe that our existing cash and cash equivalents of \$55.1 million as of June 30, 2023, together with the net proceeds of approximately \$44.1 million we received from the Initial Commitment Amount pursuant to the Loan Facility in July 2023 will be sufficient to support our planned operations into the first quarter of 2025.
 Our future capital requirements will depend on many factors, including:

-- the costs, timing and outcome of regulatory review of our product candidates; - the scope, progress, results and costs of our clinical trials; - the scope, prioritization and number of our research and development programs; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to maintain compliance with covenants under our loan agreements; - the extent to which we acquire or in-license other product candidates and technologies; - the impact on the timing of our clinical trials and our business due to the COVID-19 pandemic;

-- the costs to scale up and secure manufacturing arrangements for commercial production; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our product candidates.
+- the level of sales achieved, and costs related to the commercialization of YCANTH; - the costs, timing and outcome of regulatory review of our product candidates; - the scope, progress, results and costs of our clinical trials; - the scope, prioritization and number of our research and development programs; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to maintain compliance with covenants under our loan agreements; - the extent to which we acquire or in-license other product candidates and technologies; - the impact on the timing of our clinical trials and our business; - the costs to scale up and secure manufacturing arrangements for commercial production of YCANTH and any product candidate we successfully commercialize; and - the costs of establishing or contracting for sales and marketing capabilities for YCANTH and if we obtain regulatory approvals to market our product candidates.

 Identifying potential product candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes many years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
-In addition, our product candidates, if approved, may not achieve commercial success.
-Our commercial revenues, if any, will be derived from sales of a product candidate that we do not expect to be commercially available in the near term, if at all.
+In addition, YCANTH and our product candidates, if approved, may not achieve commercial success.
+Our commercial revenues will be derived solely from sales of YCANTH in the near term.
 We may need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.